reinhardherrmann/2025_trips_fila_4/StepHistory.md

+## Step 14 Make Component to edit Truck

+Sources: none

+- Change ListTrucks to initially show no Trailers
+- Add Component Trucks/EditTruck
+- Add Route to display EditTruck
+- Add Form to EditTruck
+- Add Tabs to better organize Form
+- Add Validation with custom Messages
+- Add Flashmessage for Success and Error
+- Add Button to Save and Cancel Edit
+- Add Confirmation for Cancelling Edit or Create
+-

+---
 ## Step 13 Make Component to Create a New Truck
 Sources: none
 - use Command "php artisan make:filament-livewire-form Trucks/CreateTruck --generate"
 - create Component Trucks/CreateTruck
 - add Route to display CreateTruck